• What are you looking for?

 • Swallowing problems

-• The symptoms sometimes only appear after years.
-Until then, the body tries to compensate for the poor posture.
+The symptoms sometimes only appear after years.
+Until then, the body tries to compensate for the postural imbalance.

-Back pain caused by incorrect sitting at the desk
+Back pain caused by incorrect sitting posture at the desk

-The home test: Do I have a hunchback?
+The at-home test: Do I have a rounded back?

-You can easily test yourself to see if you have a hunchback.
+You can easily test whether you might have a rounded back.
 Lean your back against a wall.
-The back of your head, your upper back, your buttocks and your heels should all touch the wall at the same time.
-If you notice that the back of your head is not in contact with the wall, you may have a hunchback.
+The back of your head, your upper back, your buttocks, and your heels should all be touching the wall at the same time.
+If you notice that the back of your head isn't touching the wall, you could have a rounded back.

-There are also many other signs that a hunchback has developed.
-Also pay attention to whether your larynx is positioned unusually far forward .
-This happens because of the forward-stretched head position when you have a hunchback.
+Also, pay attention to whether your larynx is unusually far forward .
+This happens because of the forward head posture associated with rounded back.

-You can also bend over and have someone check whether your back is evenly rounded or not.
-With a hunchback, there is a bulge where the curvature is.
+You can also bend forward and have someone check whether your back is evenly rounded or not.
+With rounded back, a protrusion will appear where the curvature is.

-However, if you have back problems, it is best to see an orthopedic doctor.
-He can easily determine whether you really have a hunchback and what the extent of the problem is.
+However, the best thing to do if you have back problems is to see an orthopedist.
+They can easily determine whether it really is a case of rounded back and how severe the condition is.

-What can be done for kyphosis depends entirely on the cause, severity, age and symptoms.
+What can be done in the case of kyphosis depends entirely on the cause, the severity, the age and the symptoms.

-In severe cases, only comprehensive therapy with physiotherapy exercises, breathing exercises, orthoses and more can help.
-Often, only the acute symptoms can be alleviated.
-The deformity often cannot be completely reversed.
+In severe cases, only comprehensive therapies including physiotherapy, breathing exercises, orthotics, and more can help.
+Often, even then, only the acute symptoms can be alleviated.
+The deformity is often irreversible.

 Exercise 1:

-Breathe in deeply and push your chest forward.
-Pull your shoulder back and lower your chin so that you are looking straight ahead.
-Hold the position for at least 20 seconds and breathe in and out deeply at regular intervals.
+Take a deep breath and push your chest forward.
+Pull your shoulders back and lower your chin so you're looking straight ahead.
+Hold this position for at least 20 seconds, breathing deeply and regularly.
 Repeat this exercise 5-6 times.

 Exercise 2:

 Lean your back against a wall.
-Your upper back is completely against the wall.
-Move your arms upwards and press your elbows against the wall.
-From the stretched position, slowly pull your arms back down along the wall.
+Your upper back should be completely flat against the wall.
+Raise your arms upwards, pressing your elbows against the wall.
+From this extended position, slowly lower your arms back down along the wall.

-Pull your elbows down as far as possible and make sure they touch the wall throughout the movement.
-Do 15-20 repetitions of this and 3-4 sets.
+Pull your elbows down as far as possible, ensuring they remain in contact with the wall throughout the entire movement.
+Do 15-20 repetitions for 3-4 sets.
 Take a short break between each set.

 Exercise 3:

 Lean one forearm against a wall.
-The bent elbow should be slightly above shoulder height.
-Now turn your upper body in the opposite direction until you feel a stretch in your chest.
+Your bent elbow should be slightly above shoulder height.
+Now twist your torso in the opposite direction until you feel a stretch in your chest.
 Hold the stretch for at least 20 seconds.
-Perform a total of 3-4 repetitions per side.
+Perform 3-4 repetitions on each side.

 Exercise 4:

-Lie flat on your back on a mat and place a small roller (e.g. fascia roller) on your upper back, approximately in the middle under your thoracic spine.
+Lie stretched out on your back on a mat and place a small roller (e.g. fascia roller) on your upper back, approximately in the middle under your thoracic spine.

 Then roll up and down a little and pause at the point where you feel the most tension.
-Fold your arms under your head and breathe in and out deeply.
-Stay in this position for about 2 minutes - or longer if you like - and then very slowly come out of the stretch.
+Clasp your arms under your head and breathe deeply in and out.
+Stay in this position for about 2 minutes – or longer if you like – and then very slowly come out of the stretch.

-It is important that you do the exercises regularly to achieve positive effects (at least twice a week).
-You can see initial success after just four to six weeks.
-It is very important to keep going even if the symptoms subside.
-Long breaks from training can lead to relapses.
+It's important that you perform the exercises regularly to achieve positive effects (at least twice a week).
+You can expect to see initial results after four to six weeks.
+Very important: continue even if your symptoms subside.
+Prolonged breaks from training can lead to relapses.

-Another tip: Lie on your stomach when reading, as this stretches your thoracic spine and prevents you from falling forward again.
+Another tip: Lie on your stomach to read, because this stretches your thoracic spine and prevents you from falling back into a forward-leaning posture.

-Reading on your stomach is good against a hunched back.
+Reading on your stomach is good for a rounded back.

-Another important factor in preventing a hunchback or training it away is exercise.
+Another important factor in preventing or correcting a rounded back is exercise.
 However, not all sports are equally suitable.

 • Pilates and Yoga